msklywenn/AutoGameHoster/README.md

 # AutoGameHoster

-Automatically hosts on your twitch channel the streamer with the biggest number of views on a specified game
+Automatically hosts on your twitch channel the streamer with the biggest number of views on a specified game.
+Also sends a message on a specific channel on discord.

+It will also send a message if someone starts streaming the game, even if it's not hosted on your channel.

 # How to start